tarof429/stuckathome/vue/Part4_Components.md

 However, this button does not work as expected.
 It does not hide or show individual friends, but rather hides and shows all friends.
 The toggleDetails method just does not know which friend details to toggle.

-To fix this, we next look at components.
+To fix this, we need to look at components.

 ## Components

-> Components allow us to split the UI into independent and reusable pieces, and think about each piece in isolation.
+Components allow us to split the UI into independent and reusable pieces, and think about each piece in isolation.
 It's common for an app to be organized into a tree of nested components.

 To create a component, we write: